dev-breeze-com/mistral/README.md

 EXAMPLES
 ========

-A simple example: Build an initrd for a reiserfs root partition:
+Build an initrd for a reiserfs root partition:

   mistral -c -f reiserfs

+Build a runself archive for the package manager:

+  mistral.runself -c brzpkg

-Another example:  Build an initrd image using Linux 2.6.33.1 kernel modules for a system with an ext3 root partition on /dev/sdb3:
+Build an initrd image using Linux 2.6.33.1 kernel modules for a
+system with an ext3 root partition on /dev/sdb3:

   mistral -c -k 2.6.33.1 -f ext3 -r /dev/sdb3

 An example of a single encrypted partition setup:

-  mistral -c -k 2.6.33.1 -C -L -R -U \
-	 -f ext4 -r /dev/mapper/luksroot \
+  mistral -c -k 2.6.33.1 -C -L -R -U -f ext4 -r /dev/mapper/luksroot
-	 -M 'ehci-hcd uhci-hcd usbhid'

 AUTHORS